Arts Fiction

 'The osean is really blu today.'

-A tiny smile as she thumbed pages of drawings: stick figures swimming in the ocean and one with a whale floating impossibly on the horizon, all richly coloured with her treasured coloured pencils.
+A tiny smile as she thumbed pages of drawings: stick figures swimming in the ocean and one with a whale, floating impossibly on the horizon, all richly coloured with her treasured pencils.

 As the entries advanced from pencil print to cursive ink, she paused on a page decorated with red lips.
 Her heart jumped.
 Her first kiss with a blonde surfer on this very rock.

-Daisy closed her eyes to the memory of clumsy tongues exploring first love.
-Her nose crinkled at the remembrance of coconut oil on suntanned bodies.
+Daisy closed her eyes to the memory of clumsy tongues exploring first love and her nose crinkled at the remembrance of coconut oil on suntanned bodies.
 Trembling fingers instinctively explored her rock, but she knew the love heart scratched and traced multiple times each day for two months had long ago weathered.

 Pages of unforgivable adolescent angst followed, fractured friendships and family tensions — dark sentences and vows of revenge had Daisy tightening her mouth, touching her lined face and seeking out the darker blues of the ocean.